-Gagosian is pleased to present an exhibition of recent paintings by Howard Hodgkin.
+Gagosian Beverly Hills is pleased to present an exhibition of new paintings by Howard Hodgkin.
+This will be the artist’s first solo exhibition in Los Angeles since 1985.

 Visions of the Self: Jenny Saville on Rembrandt